 This coastal house, recently featured in the Telegraph, is built in a prominent location, being very visible from approaching ferries and the pier.

-It has also recently won Best New House and Best Building at the 2018 IAA Awards.
+It has also recently won “Best New House” and “Best Building” at the 2018 IAA Awards.

-A goal we had with this project was to control the drama of the site, as well as exploiting the view we wanted to create an intimate relationship with the shore, and rocky landscape.
-Our approach was to drop a 2-storey box into a natural hollow in the bay.
+A goal we had with this project was to control the drama of the site, as well as to exploit the view.
+This allowed us to create an intimate relationship with the shore and the rocky landscape.
+Our approach was to drop a two-storey box into a natural hollow in the bay.

 When approached from behind, the house appears as a modest single-storey black gable.
 From the front, however, a two-storey glazed gable cantilevers out dramatically over the rocky foreshore.
 The dark colour pallet helps the property look at home within the landscape and fantastic environment in which it sits.

 We carried the idea of control and drama throughout the entire designing and building process, applying it both exterior and interior to create our client’s dream home.